Abdemir-R/ActiveDirectoryLab/README.md

 <h2>Description</h2>
 This project consists of me setting up an active directory in oracle virutal Box.
 The end result will be a network that can act as a small company.
-This will also serve as a base for adding SEIM tools later on.
+These environments will serve as a base for monitoring with SEIM tools for later projects.
 <br />